Updated on September 24, 2024

 Stage 4: Crusting

-Like other wounds, after cold sore blisters rupture, they crust and form scabs.
+Like other wounds, a cold sore can crust and form scabs after it bursts.
 Crusting and scabbing typically occur 4 to 5 days after cold sores appear.
 Scabs may crack or bleed a bit as they heal.

 Do not try to pick or pull off scabs or crusting.
 Applying hydrating creams or ointments can help scabs from becoming too itchy.